Advertiser Disclosure

 Y class on Southwest Airlines (or any airline, for that matter), is an unrestricted, full-fare economy class ticket.
 Traditionally, these tickets are fully refundable and come with little or no restrictions.

-Does Southwest Airlines have first class service?
+Does Southwest Airlines have first-class service?

-No, Southwest does not offer any first class service or have any premium cabins.
-While there are better economy class seats you can sit in onboard (such as exit rows or the bulkhead), the service is the same for all passengers.
+No, Southwest does not offer any first-class service or have any premium cabins.
+While there are better economy class seats you can sit in on board (such as exit rows or the bulkhead), the service is the same for all passengers.

 Does Southwest have economy class?

-Yes; in fact, Southwest only has economy class and does not offer any sort of premium product.
+Yes, Southwest only has economy class and does not offer any sort of premium product.

 What does business class on Southwest mean?